Kells A.R.L.F.C.: History

 Unfortunately success eluded them on both occasions.
 Also the Open Age team made it to the final of the BARLA National Cup on the same day as the Under 19's, also to lose out on the day.
-The decade saw Kells achieve greater success, dominating the BARLA Cumbria Cup & another three appearances in Rugby League Challenge Cup.
-In 1986 they lost out narrowly to Hunslet at Elland Road, while twelve months later drew 4–4 with Fulham at the Recreation Ground before losing the replay at Chiswick.
-They then played Leeds the year after at Whitehaven going down 28–0 in front of 6000 fans.
+The decade saw Kells achieve greater success, dominating the BARLA Cumbria Cup & another three appearances in the Rugby League Challenge Cup.
+In 1986, they lost out narrowly to Hunslet at Elland Road, while twelve months later drew 4–4 with Fulham at the Recreation Ground before losing the replay at Chiswick.
+In 1998, they played Leeds at Whitehaven going down 28–0 in front of around 5000 fans.
 These games however enhanced the reputation of the Kells club & indeed the amateur game as a whole.

 While the nineties were perhaps not as productive at open age as the club would have wished, the youth & junior scene thrived and the professional game benefitted greatly with numerous young players progressing in to the professional game with David Seeds, Craig Chambers, Lee Kiddie & Graham Morton to name but a few.
 Kells made a positive start to the new millennium, with a number of youngsters touring New Zealand & Australia at BARLA Under 18 level.
 The successful Kells production line has continued to produce talent over the years, talent which enabled them to dominate the local rugby scene on a regular basis, winning the Cumberland Division One title on 3 occasions out of the last 4 seasons & the BARLA Cumbria Cup for the last 4 seasons, claiming many other cup competition victories en route, culminating in Kells’ two open age teams winning 6 out of the 9 trophies available in 2012 & losing in 2 other cup finals.
 Kells also produced many youngsters that have gone on to represent BARLA & the Community Lions, indeed the current squad boasts no less than six BARLA & Community Lions internationals in Scott Lofthouse, David Lowery, Ross Gainford, Danny Rowell, Ben Milburn & Connor Holiday.
 The 2013 season saw Kells embark on a new venture entering the National Conference league which resulted in the team being crowned division 3 champions and gaining promotion to division 2 at the 1st attempt.
 The 2nd also team continued where they left off in 2012 winning 2 of the 3 trophies on offer in the Cumberland league.